iamcommee/ci3-sql-server/README.md

 ## How to start the project

-cd to this dir then run
+clone this repo and cd to this dir then run this command.

 ```
 docker-compose up